 Crowdfunding will outstrip the VC industry

-The venture capital market has been a mainstay among investors whose interest lie in providing seed money to start-ups.
+The venture capital market has been a mainstay among investors whose interests lie in providing seed money to start-ups.
 According to the National Venture Capital Association, venture capital investing topped $48 billion in 2014, hitting its highest peak in a decade.

 While that’s certainly impressive, crowdfunding is set to give the VC industry a run for its money going forward.
 A 2013 World Bank report predicted that the total crowdfunding market would hit $90 billion by the year 2020.
 When you consider that the industry is roughly doubling in size each year, it’s possible that it could pass that mark well ahead of the 2020 deadline, leaving venture capital funding in the dust in the process.